KaruzG/skatespotsvlc/README.md

 ## Features 🚀

 - Interactive map of the city with spots and skateparks marked.
-- Individual pages for each spot/skatepark with details and community comments.
+- Individual pages for each spot/skatepark with details.
-- Automatic alerts system for environmental conditions.
 - Integration with skate shops and brands for the promotion of events and competitions.
-- Voting system for spots and alerts.
 - Admin panel for adding spots and users

 ## Technologies Used 💻